 :: The Motivation: You know who really loves microtonal music?

-These musical traditions almost never use rich harmony: a monophonic instrument wanders within one part of the scale and then to another, with expert dynamic and rhythmic expressivity, and the melodies are mostly just accompanied by percussion, or constant note drones for harmony, or sometimes by other instruments playing together at the unison.
+These musical traditions almost never use rich harmony: a monophonic instrument wanders within one part of the scale and then to another, with expert dynamic and rhythmic expressivity, and the melodies are mostly just accompanied by percussion, or constant note drones for harmony, or by other instruments playing together at the unison.

 The Turkish and the Arabic musical traditions are the best documented online, so I'll focus on those.
 For the Arabic scales I'll say "a maqam" or multiple "maqamat".
 For Turkish scales, I'll say makam and makams.
-The actual plural in Tukish is "makamlar", depending on the grammatical case, but Turkish people writing in English say "makams", so I will too.
+The actual plural in Turkish is "makamlar", depending on the grammatical case, but Turkish people writing in English say "makams", so I will too.

 It's a little frustrating to try to characterize makams and maqamat, since they vary by region and historic period and musician.
 It's a little bit like trying to construct the platonic ideal recipe for pie - not the best pie, but the one fundamental pie as it truly is, expressing itself in the recipes of all lands.
 You can't really do it, but you can gather lots of pie recipes and talk a little bit about the differences.
 That's what I'm here to do.